Mont Saint Michel - Normandy, France

 On top of the abbey Mont Saint-Michel, there is a 19th-century statue of the Archangel St. Michael covered with gold

 The visit to the Abbey took me at least 2 hours, and it was quite impressive as I felt I was taken back to the past and the whole history of the place emerged in front of my eyes.
 Different centuries are reflected in different construction stages and styles of architecture.
-For history addicts, Mont Saint-Michel abbey is a dream place.
+For history addicts, Mont Saint-Michel Abbey is a dream place!

 2. Walk along Mont Saint Michel Ramparts